Arts & Humanities Courses

 Performances from the School of Music concert season, supplemented by lecture topics related to concert repertoire.
 Analysis of applicable musical topics appropriate for enhanced appreciation of historical and cultural contexts of works performed.
 Attendance at ten concerts required.

-Music 251 – Music of the Americas (5 credits)
+Music 252 – Musical Cultures of the World (5 credits)

 Philosophy